creativepulse/miniutils/README.md

 Mini Utils consist of:

+#### EXIF Analyzer ####
+A single file script that analyzes the EXIF meta data of JPEG and TIFF image files.
+Features an infection scanner that detects injected malware code.

 #### File Stats ####
 A single file script that shows statistics on files and directories, such as disk usage stats.